 The Transformation of Banking: Tying Loan Interest Rates to Borrowers' CDS Spreads

-We investigate how the introduction of market-based pricing -- the practice of tying loan interest rate spreads to credit default swaps -- has affected the cost of bank debt.
-Our results indicate that market-based pricing has reduced the cost of bank loans.
-Borrowers with CDS-based loans have benefited from a decline in interest rate spreads both at the time of loan origination and during the life of the loan.
-We find that banks simplify the covenant structure of market-based pricing loans and that market-based pricing lines of credit are associated with lower fees than standard revolvers.
-These findings suggest that the decline in the cost of bank debt is explained, at least in part, by a reduction in monitoring costs.
-Overall, market-based pricing might lead to a reduction in the cost of bank debt, but it may also have some adverse effects resulting from its negative impact on banks' monitoring efforts.
+We investigate how the introduction of market-based pricing, the practice of tying loan interest rates to credit default swaps, has affected bank financing.
+We find that market-based pricing is associated with lower interest rates, both at origination and during the life of the loan.
+Our results also indicate that banks simplify the covenant structure of market-based pricing loans, suggesting that the decline in the cost of bank debt is explained, at least in part, by a reduction in monitoring costs.
+Market-based pricing, therefore, besides reducing the cost of bank debt, may also have adverse consequences resulting from the decline in bank monitoring.